 If bradycardia is present as one of the above conditions, a single-chamber pacemaker might be used to stimulate the faulty chamber.
 If both sick sinus syndrome and heart block are present, a double-chamber pacemaker can be used to generate beats in the atrium and initiate contraction for pumping blood in the ventricle.

-An external programming unit retained by the physician can communicate with the pacemaker during checkups.
+An external programming unit retained by the physician can communicate with the device during checkups.
 Information about the condition and health of the heart can be relayed and the pacemaker's internal program can be altered as necessary without surgery.

-Pacemakers have been used since the 1950s and come in various models.
+These devices have been used since the 1950s and come in various models.
 Older styles were designed to deliver beats at a predetermined rate.
 Other models use sensors that monitor the heart, only generating a pace or beat when the heart's own beat becomes too slow or irregular.
 Dual-chamber pacemakers monitor both upper and lower chambers, ensuring they remain synchronized in a natural rhythm.
-The most advanced pacemakers are rate-responsive.
-These pacemakers monitor the body's needs so that the heartbeat quickens on demand —- say for strenuous exercise —- and automatically slows when the body is at rest and demands are low.
+The most advanced devices are rate-responsive.
+These monitor the body's needs so that the heartbeat quickens on demand —- say for strenuous exercise —- and automatically slows when the body is at rest and demands are low.